Risk-taking

 The Risk-taking Paradox

 There is a tension at the heart of language teaching: accuracy demands caution, but acquisition demands risk.
 A classroom that rewards only correctness produces cautious learners who avoid the very experimentation that drives development.
-The goal is not reckless error but informed risk — learners who push their boundaries while remaining attentive to feedback.
+The goal is not reckless error but informed risk, where learners push their boundaries while remaining attentive to feedback.